 Secretary: Sean Arayasirikul, PhD.
 The secretary schedules meetings, takes minutes, tracks tasks, monitors the website and sircimplementation@gmail.com email.
 Dr. Sean Arayasirikul is a Medical Sociologist and Associate Professor In-Residence at the University of California, Irvine in the Department of Health, Society, and Behavior.
 Their research is focused on the development and implementation of digital health interventions in clinical and nontraditional settings to improve engagement in health care among sexual and gender minoritized communities.

-Diversity, Equity, & Inclusion Chair: Sapana Patel, PhD (she, her, hers).
-The DEI Chair is responsible for working with SIRC board members to promote diversity, anti-racism, social justice, and equity in the professional society and embed practices and policies that support leadership and infrastructure for diversity, equity, and inclusion.
-Dr. Sapana Patel is an Associate Professor of Clinical Psychology (in Psychiatry), Director of Implementation Science at the Center for Practice Innovations at Columbia Psychiatry and the New York State Psychiatric Institute and a Research Associate at the Center for Excellence in Cultural Competence supported by the New York State Office of Mental Health.
-Dr. Patel is a bilingual (Spanish-speaking) Indian American clinical psychologist and services researcher whose work focuses on developing person-centered interventions and novel service-delivery approaches to help overcome disparities in the care of individuals with mental illness from marginalized and minoritized communities.
+Community Engagement Chair: Sapana Patel, PhD.
+The Community Engagement Chair is responsible for working with SIRC board members to foster connections and collaborations between the organization and members of the community, practitioners, and researchers.
+Dr. Sapana Patel is an Associate Professor of Clinical Psychology (in Psychiatry), Director of Implementation Science at the Center for Practice Innovations at Columbia Psychiatry and the New York State Psychiatric Institute.
+Dr. Patel is a bilingual (Spanish-speaking) Indian American clinical psychologist and services researcher whose work focuses on developing interventions and novel service-delivery approaches to increase access and quality of care for individuals facing health and behavioral health challenges.

-Chair of the Established Investigator Network of Expertise: Nicole Stadnick, PhD, MPH.
-The Chair of the Established Investigator Network of Expertise (NoE) leads works closely with other NoE Chairs to plan mentoring, training, and networking opportunities for Established, New, and Trainee Investigators.
+Investigator Network Chair: Nicole Stadnick, PhD, MPH.
+The Investigator Network Chair works closely with other network chairs to plan mentoring, training, and networking opportunities for Established, New, and Trainee Investigators.
 Dr. Nicole Stadnick is an Assistant Professor of Psychiatry at UC San Diego, Director of Dissemination and Evaluation of the UC San Diego Dissemination and Implementation Science Center, researcher at the Child and Adolescent Services Research Center, and a licensed psychologist.
 She has received NIH-funded fellowships from the Child, Intervention, Prevention, and Services Research Mentoring Network (2015-2016), the Implementation Research Institute (2017-2018), and the Mixed Methods Training Program for the Health Sciences (2019-2020).
 She leads community-engaged, cross-system health services and implementation research for individuals with complex health clinical presentations served in community settings including federally qualified health centers, low-and-middle income countries, publicly-funded mental health services, and HIV/AIDS care programs.
 Her work is funded by NIMH, NHLBI, NIEHS, NIAID, NIMHD, state, and private foundations.

 Social Chair: Margaret Crane, PhD.
 The social chair organizes and coordinates SIRC social events during the SIRC conference, including dinners, fun runs, and other activities.
 In addition, the social chair organizes events for SIRC members to gather across the year and while attending other conferences.
 Dr. Crane is a postdoctoral implementation science fellow at the Warren Alpert Medical School of Brown University’s BRIDGE program.
 Her research focuses on how to increase the accessibility of evidence-based practices through policies to fund these programs, as well as strategies to increase consumer demand for EBPs.

-Student Representatives: Clara Johnson & Linda Guzman.
-The student representatives lead the Student NoE mentorship program, develop resources to meet student needs, and provide support to the SIRC officers as needed to maximize SIRC conferences and initiatives.
+Student Representatives: Linda Guzman & Hannah Cheng.
+Student representatives lead the Trainee Network, the mentorship program, develop resources to meet student needs, and provide support to the SIRC officers as needed to maximize SIRC conferences and initiatives.

 Linda Guzman, PhD., is a postdoctoral implementation science fellow at The Warren Alpert Medical School of Brown University’s BRIDGE Program.
 She earned her clinical psychology Ph.D. and MA from the University of Arkansas at Fayetteville and obtained her BA in psychology from the University of North Carolina at Greensboro.
 She studies culturally responsive behavioral interventions that are feasible and acceptable for Latinx populations.